Feeling nervous about uni-level studies or a particular subject?

 - a chance to fill any 'knowledge gaps' (e.g. chemistry or maths)

-- experience in studying online (or in a weekend Workshop)
+- experience in studying online in a university environment

 - the confidence to succeed!

 - self-paced (take up to 5 months if you need to)

 - FREE for all Australian citizens, New Zealand citizens or holders of a permanent visa

 - not expensive for other students (students studying outside Australia or not meeting the above criteria)

 - taught by a real person (your Subject Coordinator) who can guide you through your subject(s).

 Study Link Success

 "At CSU we recognise the importance of quality preparation for university study and Study Link is designed to really kick-start your studies.
 Complete an online subject or Intensive Weekend Workshop before your formal studies commence or, if you're already here at CSU, enrol and have a concentrated hit on a skill area during your session breaks.